In our quest to make everything ‘better,’ we sometimes manage to muddle up a perfectly good web design or overcomplicate an easy-to-grasp concept.

 What surprised me the most was the crowd’s reaction; they were all extremely intelligent and successful business people.
 How could have they possibly got anything out of this?
 The reason is that although they were all intelligent and successful, this was new material to them.
 They didn’t know SEO.
 The speaker had tailored her entire presentation to a basic level because she had researched her audience ahead of time.
 She knew that if she presented a complicated seminar about Google’s algorithm, or the latest SEO updates from Matt Cutts, then the crowd would be lost (both figuratively and literally).
 Even though she had much greater knowledge and capabilities, the speaker was considerate (and smart) enough to appropriately adapt her presentation.

 This type of tailoring can apply in a variety of instances.
-For example, think about your company website.
+For example, think about your company website design.
 Could you be losing your crowd by being too technical?
 If you are including too much scientific or industrial terminology, then chances are your audience will be limited.
 Providing too much information can also be a problem – you don’t want to overwhelm people either.
 Instead try to emulate our informed, aforementioned SEO speaker and tailor your website to reach your “audience” – AKA customers.
 To do this, you need to ask yourself whether someone who has little or no experience in your industry could understand what you are talking about.
 Don’t go overboard using industry terms and avoid going into too much detail.
 Regular customers don’t want an advanced seminar on your product; they just want to know is if you can help them.